SmallSharpToolsOpenSource/MultipleTargets/README.md

 3. Rename the target if you like (Lite, Pro, OEM)
 4. Duplicate the target to another and rename it as you choose
 5. See there are now multiple .plist files
-6. Place the .plist files where you want them and name then appropriately
+6. Place the .plist files where you want them and name them appropriately
 7. Return to each target and select the related .plist
 8. Notice the Project Name does not look as you intended
 9. Go to the Build Settings and search for Product Name which you can change